LaifsV1/YUP/reference_manual.md

 				equality on ([step 1], [step 2], [inductive hypothesis]) QED.

-Like the previous example, here we too have optional annotations. the inductive hypothesis, `[inductive hypothesis]` doesn't need a proposition annotation.
+Like the previous example, here we too have optional annotations; the inductive hypothesis `[inductive hypothesis]` doesn't need a proposition annotation.
 It is just there to make things clearer.

 Note that even though it's redundant, if you do decide to give it an annotation, it must match against the expected proposition.
 If it doesn't, then the proof will fail on the incorrect annotation and give you the corresponding error message.